 If I am a benefited employee (50% or above), I will not have a full semester’s time (pro-rated to percentage of time) credited to my state service for retirement purposes.
 My pro-rated state service will be shortened by approximately nine weeks (per semester) and will be based on the exact dates I am active on the payroll system.

-If I am a benefited employee (50% or above), I understand that all my insurance(s) will be terminated the last day of the month in which my appointment ends.
+If I am a benefited employee (50% or above), I understand that all my insurance coverage(s) will be terminated the last day of the month in which my appointment ends.
 A calendar year appointment would terminate any insurance at the end of the month in which I am no longer active on payroll.

-Any vacation or personal time that I earn during this appointment must be used during periods when University classes are not in session.
-Any vacation or personal time that I accrue but do not use during the term of my appointment will be forfeited without compensation at the end of that appointment.
+Vacation and personal days will not be accrued.

+All information regarding insurance and retirement is provided for guidance only.
+Decisions regarding insurance benefits and retirement credit are beyond the purview of the University, and no commitment is made or implied by the provision of this information.

 I hereby choose to be paid on a calendar year basis instead of an academic year basis.
 I understand the implications listed above and the consequences of such an appointment.